-FIGURE 23: COMPARISON OF AERODYNAMIC LOADING OF BASE-LINE (BLACK) AND OPTIMIZED (GREEN) GEOMETRY AT 50% SPAN peller.
+The resulting flow based on the shape modifications can be seen in Fig. 20.
+The Mach number at 50% span is shown.
+The flow is successfully decelerated at the inlet and outlet area of the impeller.
 Additionally, the flow on the suction side is homogenized, which leads to reduced losses due to secondary flow phenomena.
-The flow in the diffusor passage is kept constant, but with a decreased diffusor diameter, that reduces the friction.
+The flow in the diffusor passage is kept constant, but with a decreased diffusor diameter, which reduces the friction.
 A detailed view on the passage flow of the impeller is shown in Fig. 21.
-It can be seen, that the redesigned lean angle of the leading edge and the complex leading edge contour reduce the Mach number significantly.
-Again, a detailed view on the flow inside the impeller passage is given, that shows the deceleration of the flow at the suction side, that results in lower flow separation.
+It can be seen that the redesigned lean angle of the leading edge and the complex leading edge contour reduce the Mach number significantly.
+Again, a detailed view of the flow inside the impeller passage is given that shows the deceleration of the flow at the suction side that results in lower flow separation.
 The comparison of the flow at the outlet of the impeller can be seen in Fig. 22.
-Due to the optimized rake angle by free variable #25: $0 \rightarrow 0.0276$, the passage flow is reduced, hence the transformation of kinetic energy to static pressure in the diffusor area is improved.
+Due to the optimized rake angle by free variable #25:0 $\rightarrow$ 0.0276, the passage flow is reduced, hence the transformation of kinetic energy to static pressure in the diffusor area is improved.

 The aerodynamic loading of the impeller blade at 50% span is shown in Fig. 23.
-The black line shows the isentropic Mach number of the baseline geometry and the loading of the optimized geometry is shown in green.
-Two highlighted areas can be identified with negative loading of the baseline impeller.
-The optimized geometry has no areas with negative loading.
-Furthermore, the overall loading behaviour is homogenized throughout
+The upper, intersecting lines show the isentropic